Island Games: Editions

 Guernsey put in a bid for the 2021 Games following the Faroe Islands' withdrawal from hosting.
 The bid was approved in July 2016.
 Due to the COVID-19 pandemic, the 2021 Games were cancelled and rescheduled for 2023 with Guernsey still as hosts, with future hosts pushed out by two years as well.

 Orkney hosted the 2025 Games.
 They were awarded the right to host on 7 July 2018 at the AGM in Gibraltar.

 The Isle of Man made an official bid to host the Island Games in 2029 in July 2023.
+They were awarded the right to host on 16 July 2024 at the AGM in Orkney.
+Gotland was confirmed as the preferred bidder for the 2031 Island Games.

 In August 2018 it was reported that the Falkland Islands are considering hosting the Games in 2033.

 In December 2023 it was announced that the Faroe Islands would replace Ynys Môn as the hosts of the 2027 games due to funding having been directed to the COVID-19 pandemic.
 The Faroe Islands, who had submitted a bid for the 2031 games, expressed a desire to host the games early, having previously guaranteed funding towards the games in 2018, and they were selected as a replacement for Ynys Môn.